 CIP Secretariat

-Mona Swoboda is Program Manager at the Organization of American States (OAS) Inter-American Committee on Ports (CIP), where she designs, implements, and manages high-impact port development programs and technical assistance projects.
+Mona Swoboda works at the Organization of American States (OAS) Secretariat of the Inter-American Committee on Ports (CIP), where she designs, implements, and manages high-impact port development programs and technical assistance projects.
 With special emphasis on logistics, security, disaster risk management, digitalization, as well as sustainable and inclusive policies, she creates synergies between international public and private industry leaders.
-Mona leads all the CIP’s technical assistance projects, including most recently in Belize and Barbados.
+Mona leads all the CIP’s technical assistance projects, including most recently in Belize, Barbados, and Saint Vincent and the Grenadines.
 She is also responsible for the CIP private sector outreach initiatives to promote public-private collaboration and foster efficient stakeholder and inter-agency coordination.
+She is also the lead of the CIP’s gender equality activities.

 Mona graduated from the University of Berlin, Germany, with a Master’s Degree in Interdisciplinary Latin American Studies with a Major in Sociology and Gender Studies and specialization in International Development.
 She holds a Double Major BA in Social Anthropology and North American Studies from WWU Münster University, Germany.
 She is fluent in German, English, and Spanish, with working knowledge in French.